Cost

 GLP-1 Cost Comparison 2026: What You'll Actually Pay

 GLP-1 medications are among the most expensive prescriptions on the market.
-But what you actually pay depends on many factors — insurance, savings cards, pharmacy choice, and whether you qualify for assistance programs.
+But what you actually pay depends on many factors — insurance, savings cards, pharmacy choice, whether you qualify for assistance programs, and now the Medicare GLP-1 Bridge.

 This guide breaks down every price, every savings option, and a budgeting framework so you can estimate your true monthly cost before you start.